-What will happen when AI takes care of the audit?
+What will happen when AI takes care of

 A Lünendonk study looks into the future